Find Affordable College Courses

 Top 10 Best Foreign Languages & Linguistics Schools

 Our analysis found Brigham Young University - Provo to be the best value school for foreign languages and linguistics students who want to pursue a degree in the Rocky Mountains Region .
-Located in the midsize city of Provo, BYU is a private not-for-profit school with a very large student population.
+Located in the city of Provo, BYU is a private not-for-profit college with a very large student population.

 The average tuition and fees for an out-of-state undergraduate student at BYU are $6,120 a year.
 After completing their degree, foreign languages and linguistics graduates from BYU carry an average student debtload of $13,834.